Medium Difficult Bible Quiz about Bible Characters.

 Both Moses and Aaron were from the tribe of Levi.

-God assigned Aaron as high priest to carry out sacrifices.
+God assigned Aaron, a Levite, as high priest to carry out sacrifices.

 God entrusted the Levites, with Aaron serving as the High Priest, to handle all tabernacle matters within that order.